-F1000Research is a unique platform that prioritises publishing rapidly and having an open peer review process to ensure each author has the most constructive feedback.
-Our open science platform enables researchers to publish a wide range of findings including research and review articles, data notes, case reports, methods and registered reports as quickly as possible.
+F1000Research is a unique platform that prioritizes publishing rapidly and having an open peer review process to ensure each author has the most constructive feedback.
+Our open science platform enables researchers to publish a wide range of findings including Research and Review Articles, Policy Briefs, Case Reports, Methods and Registered Reports as quickly as possible.

 Publish across a multitude of disciplines, including but not limited to: